cbslneu/heartview/README.md

 ```
 venv\Scripts\activate
 ```
-3. Install all project dependencies.
+3. Install all project dependencies:
 ```
 pip3 install -r requirements.txt
 ```
-### Installation for Manual Beat Editor
+### Installation for Beat Editor
-**Manual Beat Editor requires Node (v20.x.x +), please be sure to install before proceeding with the installation below**
+**The Beat Editor requires Node (v20.x.x +).
+Please be sure to install Node before proceeding with the installation below.**
 <br>
 <br> *Run the following code below to check if Node is installed on your machine:*
 ```